mach3-software/MaCh3Tutorial/README.md

 ```

 ### Running Multiple Chains
 At this point, you should be aware that to have a smooth posterior distribution, you may need a lot of steps, which can be time-consuming.
 A great property of MCMC is that once a chain reaches the stationary distribution (or, in other words, converges), it continues to sample from the same distribution.
 We can leverage this by running several chains in parallel.
 Computing clusters give us the ability to run thousands of MCMC chains in parallel, allowing us to accumulate steps very fast.

 The only caveat of this method is that the parallel chains have to converge to the *same* stationary distribution for it to work (it is possible for there to be one stationary distribution, but have chains get stuck in local minima or not converge due to poor step-size tunning).
-To validate if chains converged we can use the $\hat{R}$ metric, which compares the MCMC mixing of different parallel chains to determine if they have converged to the same stationary distribution.
+To validate if chains converged we can use the $\widehat{R}$ metric, which compares the MCMC mixing of different parallel chains to determine if they have converged to the same stationary distribution.
 For details on what this metric is more specifically, see [here](https://mc-stan.org/docs/2_18/reference-manual/notation-for-samples-chains-and-draws.html).

-The following code will calculate the $\hat{R}$ metric across four different MCMC chains (which you should run yourself to test!
+The following code will calculate the $\widehat{R}$ metric across four different MCMC chains (which you should run yourself to test!
 Be sure to use identical configurations for all four chains).
 Here, 1000 indicates the number of steps we want to sample from the chains, while the other arguments indicate different MCMC output files.
 You can pass as many chains as you want.
 ```bash
 ./bin/RHat 1000 MCMC_Test_1.root MCMC_Test_2.root MCMC_Test_3.root MCMC_Test_4.root
 ```

-$\hat{R}$ is essentially the ratio of the variance between different MCMC chains to the variance within a single chain.
+$\widehat{R}$ is essentially the ratio of the variance between different MCMC chains to the variance within a single chain.
 As such, we expect well-mixed chains to peak at 1, indicating that the two variances are the same.
 In the following plot, a single entry in the histogram refers to a single parameter from the MCMC.
 If your distribution has a tail reaching beyond 1.1 (according to Gellman) then this likely indicates some chains haven't converged to the same distribution.
-If this is the case, you MUST investigate, as it indicates something wrong with your MCMC (note: in this tutorial, the most-likely reason you may end up with $\hat{R}>1.1$ will be a lack of sufficient MCMC steps; run longer chains and see if it helps).
+If this is the case, you MUST investigate, as it indicates something wrong with your MCMC (note: in this tutorial, the most-likely reason you may end up with $\widehat{R}>1.1$ will be a lack of sufficient MCMC steps; run longer chains and see if it helps).

 <img width="350" alt="Posterior example" src="https://github.com/user-attachments/assets/eada5efd-ca8f-42a4-a710-4dced5c3e3da">